AdobeDocs/uxp-premiere-pro-samples/sample-panels/oauth-workflow-sample/README.md

 - Your local Node.js server address (assumed to be **http://localhost:8000** in this sample)

 > [!IMPORTANT]
-> In addition to your Dropbox API key and secret, your Dropbox application should be configured camera

-with the following *Redirect URI* for your local server:
+> In addition to your Dropbox API key and secret, your Dropbox application should be configured with the following *Redirect URI* for your local server:
 >
 > **http://localhost:8000/callback**